Viper007Bond/vipers-video-quicktags/readme.txt

 == Changelog ==

-= v6.5 =
+= v6.5.0 =

 * **TinyMCE:** WordPress 3.9 (TinyMCE 4.0) compatibility.
+* **Editor:** Switch to native dialog box styling and drop the variable height functionality.
+It was too complicated to be worth it.
-* **General:** Dump the donate button.
+* **General:** Remove the donate button.
 I meant to remove this years ago but kept forgetting.
 I'm lucky enough to work for Automattic and no longer need to the rare donation that this button brings.

 = v6.4.5 =